We don't just talk cars ... we teach you how to buy them.

 For 2005, Mitsubishi discontinued both the Sportback and Lancer LS models.
 However, the 2006 model year saw the introduction of the Lancer SE which featured a sunroof, remote keyless entry, a 6-speaker stereo system and cruise control.

-The GTS was much like the current GT, but also had a sport-tuned suspension.
 For 2009, a 2.4-liter four-cylinder debuted along with the return of the Ralliart model.
 In 2010, power door locks, stability control and 4-wheel antilock brakes became standard on all models (stability control was previously only available on the Ralliart).
 There were also some minor interior and exterior style revisions in 2010, while 2012 saw the addition of the SE model to the lineup (came with a more powerful engine, a continuously variable transmission, all-wheel drive and the Alloy Wheel package).

 Typical standard features on the base DE included, power mirrors, power windows, a tire-pressure monitor, 16-inch steel wheels, halogen headlights, a tilt steering wheel, dual-reclining bucket seats, a trip computer, an anti-theft system and a 4-speaker CD/MP3 audio system.
 Some can also be found with the optional A/C and Power Package that added ABS, air-conditioning and power door locks.